railsgirls/guides.railsgirls.com/_pages/anynines.md

 git commit -m "add anynines deployment"
 {% endhighlight %}

+{% coach %}
-__COACH__: This would be a great time to talk about version control systems and git, if you haven't already.
+This would be a great time to talk about version control systems and git, if you haven't already.
+{% endcoach %}

 ### Help